ebeagusamuel/react-capstone/README.md

 # SoccerHighlights

-> SoccerHighlihts is an application in which you can watch video highlights of your favorite teams and soccer games.
+> SoccerHighlights  is an application in which you can watch video highlights of your favorite teams and soccer games.
 > <br>
 > The APP was created  using React.js and Redux Toolkit
 > <br>